David-L-R/lesson-redux-selectors/README.md

 - Create logic in selectors
 - add new entry (new grocery)
-- track ids in another reducer (favorites)
+- cross selectors (track ids in another reducer)
-- cross selectors
+- parameters